Getting Patrons To Your Patreon Page

 Facebook is still a great way to gather fans, but you can’t depend on it alone.
 I recommend setting up a fan page and a private group for your work, but don’t count on it as your only traffic source.

-YouTube is a fantastic potential source of traffic in just about any niche you can think of.
+YouTube is a fantastic potential source of traffic in just about any niche you can think of for getting patrons to Your Patreon page.
 As long as you can demonstrate your talent or teach something through video, you can get supporters through YouTube.

 If you’d rather not appear on camera yourself, you can still make a YouTube channel.
 Just show your hands, or your computer screen.